NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/03_reading-av-metadata.md

 2. Download the sample materials for this exercise (av-metadata-samples.zip).
 Use `mv` to move the zip file to your Desktop.
 Then use `unzip` to unpackage it into a directory (see [cli-basics](cli-basics.md) for a refresher on how to do this).

 3. You should already have MediaInfo and ffprobe installed.
-Check this by trying to look at the documentation:
+Check this by trying to look at the documentation for MediaInfo:

             mediainfo

+ - And for ffprobe:

             man ffprobe

 If you do not have either of these tools installed, follow directions to [install FFmpeg/ffprobe](https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX) and [install MediaInfo](http://mediaarea.net/en/MediaInfo/Download).
-If you are using Homebrew (which is great, simple to use package installer for Mac), you can simply type:
+If you are using Homebrew (which is great, simple to use package installer for Mac), you can simply type for FFmpeg (ffprobe included):

             brew install ffmpeg

+ - And for MediaInfo:

             brew install media-info